-“This is the world’s first highly efficient, highly sustainable waterborne data centre,” says Horton.
+“This is the world’s first highly efficient, highly sustainable waterborne data center,” says Horton.

-What makes this data centre so special isn’t just that it’s in the ocean, but the fact that it will be cooled by the very water upon which it floats.
+What makes this data center so special isn’t just that it’s in the ocean, but the fact that it will be cooled by the very water upon which it floats.

 “So this is our heat exchange,” says Arnold Magcale, the company’s CEO.
 We step into a small shack next to the barge which houses a miniature version of what will be installed on the barge.
 It was used to prove that his concept actually works.